WWT Object Storage Practice Built to Meet Evolving Customer Needs

-Experts and labs help customers navigate a crowded OEM field to find the solution that meets their business needs.
+Helping customers navigate a crowded OEM field to find the right solution

 WWT has always been dedicated to following the developments in object storage.
 Seven years ago, WWT created a technology practice specifically dedicated to object storage.
 During those seven years, our customers’ use cases have changed drastically.
 This transformation can be attributed to an adoption by both customers and the storage industry around the S3 API interface.
 This common access method has allowed third-party application developers and customer development teams to have a recognized programming standard to write in, even if that standard is not SNIA based.

 In the earlier days of the object storage solutions and adoption, the customers’ focus was predominately around creating a lower-performance, lower-cost storage tier to house rarely used data content.
 While cost is still a driving feature of customers’ object storage solutions, the use cases and feature sets have changed to focus on data durability, cross-regional data access and meta-data tagging.